Phys4D: Fine-Grained Physics-Consistent 4D Modeling from Video Diffusion: Theory of Stage III RL

 \subsection{Denoising as a Markov Decision Process}

-We view the iterative denoising procedure of video generative models as a sequential decision-making problem.
-Following prior work on reinforcement learning for generative diffusion and flow models~\cite{ddpo,ren2024diffusionpolicypolicyoptimization}, we cast the reverse generative process as a finite-horizon Markov Decision Process (MDP).
+Stage III optimizes a sample-level reward defined on the completed generated video.
+Following prior work on policy optimization for diffusion and flow-based generative models~\cite{ddpo,flowgrpo}, we cast the reverse denoising process as a finite-horizon Markov Decision Process.